chang88ye/OptDesign/readme.txt

 3, Run a toy example that maximises succinate production from the E. coli core model
 >> run_OptDesign

+For the core model, this produces two flux distribution maps, one for the wild type and one for the mutant strain.
+You should be able to use the maps to inspect flux changes.

-4, If you want to apply OptDesign to other genome-scale models for different products, just change target product in run_example
+4, If you want to apply OptDesign to other genome-scale models for different products, just change target product in run_OptDesign

 License
 Released under the MIT license.
 All included network models provided under their respective licenses.